-- A copy of your examination report (IRS Form 4549), if available
+- A copy of your examination report (IRS Form 4549, Income Tax Examination Changes), if available.

 - Copies of the new documentation that supports your position.
-Do not send original documents.
+Don't send original documents.
 Send copies.

-NOTE: If you’re in an installment agreement, keep making payments during the reconsideration process.
+NOTE: If you have an installment agreement, keep making payments during the reconsideration process.